Today is not a good day.

 But I am astutely aware that any remaining time to make my mark is ebbing quickly out of reach – if it hasn’t already – and I have done, well, nothing.

 I have only felt happy, excited, and somewhat creatively fulfilled by my work, twice in my life.
-That was when I was writing for a living.
+Both times it was when I was writing for a living.
 Only one of those positions paid more than retail work, and neither of them lasted.
 Within a short time I was back to menial hourly wage toil, with only my deeply flawed illusions of potential to keep me company.

 ‘Its only for now,’ I would tell myself, ‘I am destined for better things…’